David Niven: Early life and family

+Career

 Military service

-In 1928, Niven attended the Royal Military College, Sandhurst.
-He graduated in 1930 with a commission as a second lieutenant in the British Army.
+From 1928, Niven attended the Royal Military College, Sandhurst.
 He did well at Sandhurst, which gave him the "officer and gentleman" bearing that was his trademark.
 He requested assignment to the Argyll and Sutherland Highlanders or the Black Watch (Royal Highland Regiment), then jokingly wrote on the form, as his third choice, "anything but the Highland Light Infantry" (because that regiment wore tartan trews rather than the kilt).
-He was assigned to the HLI, with which he served for two years in Malta and then for a few months in Dover.
-In Malta, he became friends with the maverick Mike Trubshawe, and served under Roy Urquhart, future commander of the British 1st Airborne Division.
+Having completed his training, he was commissioned as a second lieutenant in the British Army on 30 January 1930, and assigned to the Highland Light Infantry (HLI).
+He served with them for two years in Malta and then for a few months in Dover.
+In Malta, he became friends with the maverick Michael Trubshawe, and served under Roy Urquhart, future commander of the British 1st Airborne Division.
 On 21 October 1956, in an episode of the game show What's My Line?, Niven, as a member of the celebrity panel, was reacquainted with one of his former enlisted men.
 Alexander McGeachin was a guest and when his turn in the questioning came up, Niven asked, "Were you in a famous British regiment on Malta?"
-After McGeachin affirmed that he was, Niven quipped, "Did you have the misfortune to have me as your officer?".
+After McGeachin affirmed that he was, Niven quipped, "Did you have the misfortune to have me as your officer?"
 At that point, Niven had a brief but pleasant reunion.

 Niven grew tired of the peacetime army.
 Though promoted to lieutenant on 1 January 1933, he saw no opportunity for further advancement.
 His ultimate decision to resign came after a lengthy lecture on machine guns, which was interfering with his plans for dinner with a particularly attractive young lady.
 At the end of the lecture, the speaker (a major general) asked if there were any questions.
 Showing the typical rebelliousness of his early years, Niven asked, "Could you tell me the time, sir?
 I have to catch a train."

-After being placed under close-arrest for this act of insubordination, Niven finished a bottle of whisky with the officer who was guarding him: Rhoddy Rose (later Colonel R.L.C.
-Rose, DSO, MC).
-With Rose's assistance, Niven was allowed to escape from a first-floor window.
-He then headed for America.
-While crossing the Atlantic, Niven resigned his commission by telegram on 6 September 1933.
-In New York City, Niven began a brief and unsuccessful career in whisky sales, followed by a stint in horse rodeo promotion in Atlantic City, New Jersey.
-After detours to Bermuda and Cuba, he arrived in Hollywood in 1934.

-Early film career

-As an extra
+Lieutenant Niven resigned his commission on 6 September 1933.